-In the Schrödinger version of quantum mechanics, all the information regarding a system is contained physical corresponding wavefunction and dynamical variables, like energy and momentum are obtained from the wavefunction itself by applying a time-independent operator acting on time-dependent wavefunction. observable is then the result of applying a quantum mechanical operator on the wavefunction.
+In the Schrödinger version of quantum mechanics, all the information regarding a physical system is contained in the corresponding wavefunction and dynamical variables, like energy and momentum are obtained from the wavefunction itself by applying a time-independent operator acting on time-dependent wavefunction. the One observable is then the result of applying a quantum mechanical operator on the wavefunction.
 Furthermore, the result of an observation can be represented as the action of an operator on the wavefunction resulting in an eigenvalue: